matrix-org/matrix-viewer/README.md

 # This will watch for changes, rebuild bundles and restart the server
 $ npm run start-dev
-# To enable tracing, add the `--tracing` flag (you will also need setup a
-# Jaeger instance and set the `jaegerTracesEndpoint` config option)
-$ npm run start-dev -- --tracing
 ```

 If you want to make changes to the underlying Hydrogen SDK as well, you can locally link